Things101/Travel-Assistance-App/README.md

-# Travel Companion App 🌍
+# Travel Assistance App 🌍

 An interactive travel planning web app that combines data from the **Weather API**, **Google Maps API**, and **Travel Advisor API** to help users discover top attractions, restaurants, and hotels in any given area.